Ayussh-Raj/Stock-Movement-Prediction/README.md

-# Stock Movement Prediction using Bi-typed Hybrid-relational Market Knowledge Graph & Dual Attention Networks
+# Stock Price Prediction using Hybrid Market Knowledge Graphs & Dual Attention Networks

 ## 📌 Introduction
 This project focuses on **predicting stock movements** by leveraging a **bi-typed hybrid-relational market knowledge graph** and **Dual Attention Networks (DAN)**.
 The approach integrates **graph-based modeling** and **deep learning techniques** to improve accuracy in financial market predictions.